-- (1) A person commits an offence if: - the person holds a permit in relation to an object, a structure, a sign or a fence; and - the person fails to maintain the object, structure, sign or fence to a sufficient standard to reasonably ensure public safety of the object, structure, sign or fence.
+- (1) A person commits an offence if: - (a) the person holds a permit in relation to an object, a structure, a sign or a fence; and - (b) the person fails to maintain the object, structure, sign or fence to a sufficient standard to reasonably ensure public safety in relation to, and in the vicinity of, the object, structure, sign or fence.

-Maximum penalty: 50 penalty units.
 (2) An authorised person may revoke a permit if satisfied that the holder of the permit is not adequately maintaining an object, structure, sign or fence in respect of which the permit was granted.